ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 but that would be a different behavior from current Leo.
 We could instead go for different defaults for starting and ending bounds, i.e. `=` for the starting bound and `<` or `>` (depending on direction) for the ending bound.

-# Drawbacks

-No obvious drawback.

-# Effect on Ecosystem

-Suggested change should have no effect on ecosystem because of its backward compatibility.

-# Alternatives

-## Mocking

-Coundown loops can be mocked manually.